petterhoel/redgreen/README.md

 - [ ] Multiple server support (remember by localhost and easy to swap).

 ## What the Config?
-- `sentry.dsn` is a sentry spesific url used to post errors to sentry.io.
+- `sentry.dsn`: is a sentry spesific url used to post errors to sentry.io.
 Defaults to Petter's sentry setup.
-- `sentry.use` change to `false` if you want to stop communicating to sentry (please don't 🙏).
-Defaults to `true`
+- `sentry.use`:  Defaults to `false` for dev purposes, but is flipped to `true` on production builds.
+Use `false` if you really don't want to report errors to sentry in production.
+Please _*do*_ report though 🙏.
-- `version.commitRef` reference to latest git commit.
-Update `dist/TeamCityBuildScreen/config.json` by running `npm run netlifybuild` or `node buildscript/write-config.js` as part of your CI/CD process.
-Defaults to `"not prod"`.
+- `version.commitRef`: reference to latest git commit. `npm run netlifybuild` or `node buildscript/write-config.js` will update `version.commitRef` in `dist/TeamCityBuildScreen/config.json` as part of our CI/CD process.
+Defaults to `"not prod"` for dev purposes.
 ```
 {
   "sentry": {